Generating naturally labeled posets through matrix extensions, order ideals and automorphism groups: Enumeration through the automorphism groups

 This shows that an answer of the Birkhoff's question can be recursively obtained from $|\textsf{PV}_n(A)/G|$.
 By Burnside’s counting theorem,

 where ${\rm{Fix}}(Q)$ is the number of poset vectors $v$ in $\textsf{PV}_n(A)$ fixed by $Q\in G$, i.e., $vQ=v$.

-If $G$ is the identity group $\{{\rm Id}\}$, then $G$ is said to be {\it trivial}.
-By Theorem \ref{class}, all $v$-extensions of $A$ are pairwise non-isomorphic holds precisely in the case where $A$ has trivial automorphism group.
+If $G$ is the identity group $\{{\rm id}\}$, then $G$ is said to be {\it trivial}.
+By Theorem \ref{class}, all $v$-extensions of $A$ are pairwise non-isomorphic when $A$ has trivial automorphism group.
 Thus we have the following corollary. \begin{corollary} Let $A\in\mathcal{PM}(n)$.
 If $Aut(A)$ is trivial, then

 \end{corollary}

 Understanding when a poset matrix $A$ has trivial automorphism group is of fundamental importance.
 Since $\mathrm{Aut}(A) \cong \mathrm{Aut}(P_A)$, it follows from Theorem \ref{class} that $\mathrm{Aut}(A)$ is trivial if and only if the only order-preserving bijection on $P_A$ is the identity permutation.